VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Introduction

 However, existing research has mainly focused on physical healthcare settings, with limited attention given to mental healthcare \cite{chung2020role}.
 Compared to physical health, visual analysis of mental health data presents greater complexity for two key reasons.
-First, mental illnesses often encompass both medical, psychological and social dimensions \cite{salvador2006framework}, requiring a broader range of data to achieve a comprehensive assessment of an individual's mental health.
+First, mental health conditions often encompass both medical, psychological and social dimensions \cite{salvador2006framework}, requiring a broader range of data to achieve a comprehensive assessment of an individual's mental health.
 This highlights the need of an extensible toolkit that can facilitate the rapid design, development, and implementation of visual analytics across diverse data sources and types in mental healthcare.
-Second, treating mental illnesses typically involves a combination of interventions, including medication, psychotherapy, lifestyle changes, and social support services \cite{silverman2015american}.
-Unlike physical conditions, where structured data (such as blood assays and other characterizations) is more salient, information about mental health presentations, relevant contextual factors, interventions, and outcomes is often documented in unstructured text (e.g., clinical notes and correspondences) \cite{kadra2015extracting}.
+Second, treating mental health conditions typically involves a combination of interventions, including medication, psychotherapy, lifestyle changes, and social support services \cite{silverman2015american}.
+Unlike physical conditions, where structured data (such as blood assays and other characterizations) is more salient, mental health assessments also rely on vast patient-reported information as quantitative measures to evaluate various aspects of mental health, including mental health presentations, relevant contextual factors, interventions, and outcomes \cite{roe2022patient}.
+Such information is often documented in unstructured text, such as clinical notes and correspondences \cite{kadra2015extracting}.
 Integrating this unstructured information into visual analytics pipelines is more challenging compared to structured data such as numerical or categorical variables.
+Thus, tools developed for physical health management in previous studies may not effectively process and represent mental healthcare data.